jugglinmike/command-the-command-line/src/material/scripting/index.md

 ???

-The difficult-to-pronounse `chmod` utility is the tool we need here.
+The difficult-to-pronounce `chmod` utility is the tool we need here.
 Short for "**ch**ange **mod**e," `chmod` will allow us to enable the "execute" permission for the scripts we write.